 Thinking about replacing your SSD but afraid you might break your computer?

 Don’t worry.
 Replacing a laptop or desktop SSD is actually something many beginners can do by themselves.
-In 2025, tools, free software, and affordable SSDs are easier than ever to access—so you can upgrade your PC without hiring a technician.
+In 2025, tools, free software, and affordable SSDs are easier than ever to get—so you can upgrade your PC without hiring a technician.

-What is SSD Replacement?
+What Is SSD Replacement?
 Benefits of Doing It Yourself

 - Faster boot and app launch times

-- More storage space (e.g. upgrade from 256GB to 1TB)
+- More storage space (for example, upgrade from 256GB to 1TB)

 What You’ll Need (Tools, Software, and Precautions)